FrostyNick/dotfiles/.config/nvim/readme.md

 ### Lazy installation

-Everything here is tested with Neovim v0.9.0 and may not work with older versions.
-Also this hasn't been tested on other devices yet so instructions may need improvements.
+Everything here is tested with Neovim v0.9.0 - v0.9.4 and may not work with older versions.

 Note: If migrating from the previously used nvim config using packer.nvim, check `:checkhealth` and remove files from there.